 How can I donate money?

 - Online: Donating online is our easiest option.
-You can donate using any major credit card on PayPal.
+You can donate using any major credit card buy utilizing the blue “donate” button on the upper right corner of our website

 - Check: Send checks (please no cash) to our Huntington Beach location: International Surf Lifesaving Association (ISLA) 8941 Atlanta Avenue #220 Huntington Beach, CA 92646